Chart Color Schemes

 Educational achievement in Wheeler Heights places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 29.8%, significantly lower than the SA4 region average of 41.5%.
-Bachelor degrees are most common at 21.6%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.6%).
-Vocational credentials are held by 37.9% of residents aged 15+, with advanced diplomas at 14.2% and certificates at 23.7%.
+Bachelor degrees are the most common at 21.6%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding them - advanced diplomas at 14.2% and certificates at 23.7%.
 Educational participation is high, with 32.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education